hashicorp/terraform-provider-google/website/docs/r/firebase_apple_app.html.markdown

   (Optional)
   The Apple Developer Team ID associated with the App in the App Store.

-* `deletion_policy` -
-  (Optional)
-  (Optional) Set to `ABANDON` to allow the AppleApp to be untracked from terraform state rather than deleted upon `terraform destroy`.
-This is useful because the AppleApp may be serving traffic.
-Set to `DELETE` to delete the AppleApp.
-Default to `DELETE`.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.

+* `deletion_policy` - (Optional) (Optional) Set to `ABANDON` to allow the Apple to be untracked from terraform state rather than deleted upon `terraform destroy`.
+This is useful because the Apple may be serving traffic.
+Set to `DELETE` to delete the Apple.
+Defaults to `DELETE`.

 ## Attributes Reference